Worried about a bend or change in your penis? You're not alone — and there are real options.

 • Objective Curvature Assessment: Your description is helpful, but objective measurement is essential, especially for planning potential surgical treatment and assessing stability.

-• Self-Photography (Preferred Method): Taking clear photographs of your fully erect penis from specific angles (top-down, side-on, front-on) at home is usually the best approach.
+• Self-Photography (Preferred Method): Taking clear photographs of your fully erect penis from specific angles (top-down, side-on, front-on) at home is usually the best initial approach.
 Comparing photos taken at least three months apart is the gold standard for determining if the disease has reached the stable phase – a critical factor before considering surgery.
 (See detailed instructions in the How to Take Photos Section).

 • In-Clinic Intracavernosal Injection (ICI) Test: If self-photography isn't possible or clear, we can induce an erection medically in the clinic using a small injection (e.g., prostaglandin E1).
 This allows me to directly measure the curvature degree with a goniometer and assess rigidity.
+Examination under Pharmacologically induced erection is usually required at least once to confirm the photographic findings before confirming the decision to go ahead with surgery.

 • Penile Doppler Ultrasound: This advanced imaging is particularly valuable, especially if erectile dysfunction is a concern.
 Using sound waves during an induced erection, it can: clearly visualise the plaque(s) (size, location, calcification), provide precise curvature measurements, and critically, assess penile blood flow dynamics (arterial inflow and venous outflow/leak) to help diagnose the cause of ED.
 This helps evaluate the overall health of the penile tissue.